Articles

 </date_range>

 These are the DMARC policy specifications.
-Domain refers to your domain, adkim refers to the alignment mode for the DKIM protocol—in this case, r refers to relaxed mode.
+Domain refers to your domain name, adkim refers to the alignment mode for the DKIM protocol—in this case, r refers to relaxed mode.
 Similarly, aspf refers to the alignment mode for the SPF protocol. p is the policy tag, indicating which policy the receiver should employ: none, quarantine or reject.
 Correspondingly, the sp tag defines the policy for subdomains.
 And finally, the pct tag indicates the percentage of emails that should be subjected to filtering in the DMARC policy.

 <policy_published>